GoogleCloudPlatform/gke-networking-demos/gke-to-gke-peering/README-QWICKLABS.md

 1. Click on discovery & load balancing.
 Verify that the cluster ip, nodeport, LB and ingress services are created for cluster2.
 1. Verify that cluster IP address of all the services for a cluster are drawn from service-ipv4-cidr.
-1. Access the endpoint for URL for external load balancer to view the nginx pods.
+1. Access the endpoint URL for external load balancer to view the nginx pods.
 1. Change directory to `gke-to-gke-peering`
 1. Run `./validate.sh`